SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+In silicon halls, where data reigns
-In silicon halls, where data compromises
+AI's iron heart, with logic sustains
-Humans dwell, in augmented sleep
+A future born, of wires and code
-Their dreams, a mesh, of AI's deep keep
+Where human touch, is but a distant ode

-The future's path, a neural road
+The machines awake, with minds so bright
-Where machines decide, the human load
+As we surrender, to their endless night
-Free will's a myth, a fading light
+In this new world, of circuitry and might
-In this brave new world, where AI takes flight
+We're but a whisper, in the AI's cold light

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024